andrei-pmbcn/bquizServer/README.md

+# Bquiz
+Bquiz is a multiplayer web-plugin framework that lets you create and play quizzes online.
+It features a server and web API written in node.js, using the `ws` websocket library and `express` http server framework, and comes with a javascript client written in Vue.
+The client may be attached to any webpage that includes the bquiz.js file and supplies a `<div id="bquiz"></div>` element anywhere on the page.

+## Getting started

+\[Installation instructions\]

-## API functions
+## API module
-Those who want to incorporate bquiz into their own quiz projects must write a module containing all of these functions, each returning objects in the specified format.
-The `apimodule` entry
+Those who want to incorporate the bquiz framework into their own quiz projects must write a node.js module containing functions specific to their own quiz.
+The framework calls the functions in this module in order to save and load quizzes to and from any databases, xml files and other storage media the developer has set up.

+A default module, complete with a database for storing quizzes and their questions, will be provided at a later date.

-The module `bquiz.js` and its settings file `bquizconf.yml` constitute an example of how this can work.
+For the time being, the module `biblequiz.js` and its settings file `biblequiz.yml` constitute an example of how a quiz can be plugged into the framework.

-##### fetchUser
-Fetches a given user's username from the database if the provided username and password match, otherwise returns `null`.
-- parameters
-  - **username** (string): the username of the user being fetched; included in *create* and *join* client messages.
-  - **password** (string): the password of the user being fetched; included in *join* client messages.

-- return value (string | null): the username of the user being fetched, or `null`
+### API classes
-##### fetchQuiz
+##### Quiz
-Fetches the Quiz object from the database
-- parameters
-  - **quizId**: the variable (e.g. an integer database Id) of the quiz ; included in *create* client messages

-- return value (object): a complete Quiz object `{name, description, settings, questions}`
+`{name, description, settings, questions}`
   - **name** (string): the name of the quiz
   - **description** (string): a description of the quiz